10 productivity apps to make positive changes in 2024, tried and tested by us

 There's a monthly fee to use

 Brain.fm is certainly one of the cleverest productivity-boosting apps around.
-If you work best to the sound of your favorite music or a bustling café, then your headphones could be working to help your brain function at its best.
+If you work best to the sound of your favourite music or a bustling café, then this app (and your headphones) could help your brain function at its best.

 The app enlists research in the fields of neuroscience and psychology to specifically play you music that contains gentle rhythmic pulses to support sustained attention.
-What's more, I found it also blends into the background without breaks between tracks to avoid any distractions, which I thought was great for helping me get my head down to work.
+What's more, I found it also blends into the background without breaks between tracks to avoid distractions, which I thought was great for getting my head down to work.

-All you need to do is choose the 'Focus' setting, then pick between 'Deep Work', 'Creative Flow', 'Study & Read' and 'Light Work', and select the period of time you want to focus for.
+All you need to do is choose the 'Focus' setting, then pick between 'Deep Work', 'Creative Flow', 'Study & Read' and 'Light Work', and select the amount of time you need to focus.
 Prefer to hustle away in silence?
-You'll be better suited to another one of these apps, or even a pick of the best productivity planners for total offline planning.
+You'll be better suited to another one of these apps or even a pick of the best productivity planners for total offline planning.

 Engross productivity app logo and screenshot of session homepage